 National Macaroon Day Activities

 Whether you make them from scratch or use the shortcut of using sweetened condensed milk, it’s a simple recipe to make and you can have homemade macaroons ready to eat from scratch in less than an hour.
 If you are making them from scratch, be sure to have a kitchen mixer or hand mixer with a balloon whisk attachment to make the egg whites impossibly light and fluffy.
-The better you do at this step the better the overall cookie will taste.
-Be warned: don’t make these when you are home alone or you may not be able to stop yourself from eating every last one; unless that was your plan all along!
+The better you do at this step, the better the overall cookie will taste.
+Be warned: don’t make these when you are home alone or you may not be able to stop yourself from eating every last one.

-While we have Esther Levy to thank for bringing coconut macaroons the attention they deserve, we can thank her too for informing people about Jewish cooking in the United States.
-Make your family a whole Jewish feast.
+While we have Esther Levy to thank for getting coconut macaroons the attention they deserve, we can thank her too for informing people about Jewish cooking in the U.S. Make your family a whole Jewish feast.
 Be warned: Jewish food is comfort food at its best and you may have difficulty getting any guests to leave.
-Start with some chicken soup with matzo balls, braise a beautiful brisket complete with potatoes, carrots and gravy and end this hearty repast with some beautiful and traditional coconut macaroons.
+Start with some chicken soup with matzo balls, braise a beautiful brisket complete with potatoes, carrots, and gravy, and end this hearty repast with some beautiful and traditional coconut macaroons.

 Why We Love National Macaroon Day

 How to describe a coconut macaroon?
 They have great texture from the shredded coconut.
 They are sweet, and when the sugar in the cookie around the edges is cooked just right, it caramelizes.
-They are both chewy and soft and feel very pastry like in the mouth, but your eyes tell you that clearly, based on size and portability, it must be a cookie!
+They are both chewy and soft, like a pastry, but your eyes tell you that clearly, based on size and portability, it must be a cookie!
 Best of all they are insanely easy to make.
-You can use a traditional recipe using shredded coconut, vanilla extract, egg whites and sugar. you can cheat and use just sweetened condensed milk and shredded coconut.
-Either way, makes a lot because these little treats go fast!
+You can use shredded coconut, vanilla extract, egg whites, and sugar — or you can cheat and use just sweetened condensed milk and shredded coconut.